In this tutorial, you will learn how to perform image stitching using Python, OpenCV, and the cv2.createStitcher

 script and insert the following code:

-# import the necessary packages from imutils import paths import numpy as np import argparse import imutils import cv2 # construct the argument parser and parse the arguments ap = argparse.ArgumentParser() ap.add_argument("-i", "--images", type=str, required=True, help="path to input directory of images to stitch") ap.add_argument("-o", "--output", type=str, required=True, help="path to the output image") ap.add_argument("-c", "--crop", type=int, default=0, help="whether to crop out largest rectangular region") args = vars(ap.parse_args()) # grab the paths to the input images and initialize our images list print("[INFO] loading images...") imagePaths = sorted(list(paths.list_images(args["images"]))) images = [] # loop over the image paths, load each one, and add them to our # images to stich list for imagePath in imagePaths: image = cv2.imread(imagePath) images.append(image) # initialize OpenCV's image sticher object and then perform the image # stitching print("[INFO] stitching images...") stitcher = cv2.createStitcher() if imutils.is_cv3() else cv2.Stitcher_create() (status, stitched) = stitcher.stitch(images)
+# import the necessary packages from imutils import paths import numpy as np import argparse import imutils import cv2 # construct the argument parser and parse the arguments ap = argparse.ArgumentParser() ap.add_argument("-i", "--images", type=str, required=True, help="path to input directory of images to stitch") ap.add_argument("-o", "--output", type=str, required=True, help="path to the output image") ap.add_argument("-c", "--crop", type=int, default=0, help="whether to crop out largest rectangular region") args = vars(ap.parse_args()) # grab the paths to the input images and initialize our images list print("[INFO] loading images...") imagePaths = sorted(list(paths.list_images(args["images"]))) images = [] # loop over the image paths, load each one, and add them to our # images to stitch list for imagePath in imagePaths: image = cv2.imread(imagePath) images.append(image) # initialize OpenCV's image stitcher object and then perform the image # stitching print("[INFO] stitching images...") stitcher = cv2.createStitcher() if imutils.is_cv3() else cv2.Stitcher_create() (status, stitched) = stitcher.stitch(images)

 All of this code is identical to our previous script with one exception.